MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

   positions of ‘Machine Learning AI’ with 207k and ‘Data Science and Research’ with 204k.

-## 6.2 Exploring the Entry-level Data Analysis profession
+## 6.2 Exploring the Entry-level Data Analysis category

 This section focuses on the **Entry-level Data Analysis subgroup** as it pertains to the business task.